captainzero93/simple-snake-python-pygme/README.md

 ## Requirements
 - **Python 3.11** (required for precompiled wheel compatibility)
 - Pygame (`pygame==2.6.1`)
+- all other requirments are in the requirments.txt even if they are not needed

 ## Installation & Setup
 ### Step 1: Create Virtual Environment / Clone repo